Taipei Metro Brown Line Extension Project

-The Taipei Rapid Transit System Brown Line was Taiwan's first rapid transit line that went into operation back in 1996.
+The Taipei Metro Brown Line was Taiwan's first rapid transit line that went into operation back in 1996.
 The elevated driverless line initially stretched for a length of 10.9 kilometers starting from the Taipei Zoo in the south, and then traveling northward through central Taipei to an area just south of Taipei Songshan International Airport.

 The underground portion of the Brown Line extension includes two underground stations and associated tunnel works.

-Starting from the eastern end of Songshan Airport Station, CECI carried out the design for an approximately 3.5 kilometer long section of the underground route including another underground station (Dazhih Station) together with three tunnel segments running in between the eastern end of Songshan Airport Station and the daylighting structure for resuming elevated viaduct works, namely;
+Starting from the eastern end of Songshan Airport Station, CECI carried out the design for an approximately 3.5 kilometer long section of the underground route including the underground Dazhih Station and three tunnel segments running in between the eastern end of Songshan Airport Station and the daylighting structure for resuming elevated viaduct works, that is;

 (1) an anti-explosive tunnel segment running underneath the airport,